-In terms of the provisions of Prevention of Money-Laundering Act, 2002 and the Prevention of Money-Laundering (Maintenance of Records) Rules, 2005, Housing Finance Companies (HFCs) are required to follow certain customer identification procedures while undertaking a transaction either by establishing an account based relationship or otherwise and monitor their transactions in accordance with Master Direction - Know Your Customer (KYC) Direction, 2016, as amended time to time.
-Aavas Financiers Limited ("AAVAS") shall take steps to implement provisions of Prevention of Money-Laundering Act, 2002, the Prevention of Money-Laundering (Maintenance of Records) Rules, 2005 and Master Direction - Know Your Customer (KYC) Direction, 2016, as amended from time to time, including operational instructions issued in pursuance of such amendment(s).
+In terms of the provisions of Prevention of Money-Laundering Act, 2002 and the Prevention of Money-Laundering (Maintenance of Records) Rules, 2005, Housing Finance Companies (HFCs) are required to follow certain customer identification procedures while undertaking a transaction either by establishing an account based relationship or otherwise and monitor their transactions.
+Aavas Financiers Limited ("AAVAS") shall take steps to implement provisions of Prevention of Money-Laundering Act, 2002 and the Prevention of Money-Laundering (Maintenance of Records) Rules, 2005, as amended from time to time, including operational instructions issued in pursuance of such amendment(s).